MIT-Emerging-Talent/ET6-practice-code-review/solutions/README.md

 2. **Write Corresponding Tests**:
    - Add a test file for your solution in the `tests` folder.
    - Use the naming convention: `test_solution_name.py`.
-   - Write comprehensive test cases covering normal, edge, and error scenarios.
+   - Write comprehensive test cases covering normal, and error scenarios.

 3. **Submit Your Work**:
    - Submit a pull request including: